10 People Skills that are Guilty of Desertion

 - Discipline: People respect others who can get things done while keeping their “cool”.
 Are you known as one who can be counted on or one that has an excuse?
 Personal time management, and a focus on action separates the best from the rest.

 - Optimism: Mayo Clinic research shows that people with an optimistic view in life live longer.
-Furthermore, others are more attracted to individuals that have a positive, hopeful and uplifting perspective.
+Furthermore, others are more attracted to individuals that have a positive, hopeful, and uplifting perspective.
 Without this, other people skills impact are dimmed.

 - Bonus: Negotiations: Are you willing to ask for what you want to get more or better?
 Are you willing to say it and go for it boldly but constructively?
 Is your goal a Win/Win scenario?
 (There are other definitions of negotiations that favor combativeness and Win/Lose.
 Remember we are talking about people skills here.)

 Emerson said, “Self-awareness is the first step to success”.
 So, which of the above five areas are a plus for you, and what two or three do you need the most help?
-Why not make the effort to improve a priori
+Why not make the effort to improve a priority?

-Do you want a great read to stimulate your thinking for improvement?
+Also, do you want a great read to stimulate your thinking for improvement?
 Go here: The Extraordinary Employee.

-In addition, are you looking for practical management advice to fast track your success?
+Finally, are you looking for practical management advice to fast track your success?
 If so, check out the Superstar Leadership book.